-The twelve days of Christmas ends with Three Kings Day on the Epiphany.
-Here in Spain, it is called el día de Los Reyes Magos.
+Christmas doesn’t end on the 25th!
+In fact, that’s when the twelve days of Christmas begin!
+Christmas ends after Three Kings Day on the Epiphany.
+Here in Spain, it is called el día de Los Reyes Magos, and it’s a day filled with fun, presents, and great food.

 Despite having grown up in the United States, I guess I’ve lived in Spain for so long that it shocks me to see people rushing to take their Christmas trees down right after Christmas.